fitzroy-c/Text-based-RPG-game-engine/README.md

 - allow the player to load the old game from corresponding json file(see load in player.class)…
 - Allow the player to change the map or other initalisations of the game by editing json file.
 - Initialize the merchant and items on the map by loading the corresponding json file.
-- allow the player to interact with item(see item.class).
+- Allow the player to interact with item(see item.class).
 For instance, use item to heal
 - Allow the player to interact with bag(see bag.class).
 For instance, drop thing out of bag, put things into the bag, show the bag…
 - Allow the player to buy things from merchant (see merchant.class and buyCommand Handler in Player.class).
 …(include many contributions to various classes) and fixed a lot of bugs (for more, see gitlab history)

-Yitao Chen:
+Yitao Chen (u7004563):
+- Write some small basic runnable textbase-game case (without giving user too much options).
+  - Check the feedback
+  - Design the battle function
+  - Design what attributes a monster/player should have. (entity.class, abnormalPoint.class, monster.class)
+- Designed the logical framework of the game process, as well as the main frame of the project. (which should inherit from which etc.)
+- Proposed the data i/o objects (and their structure) to make inner data transfer and inside-outside data transfer.
+(Mostly the basic player.class structure and place.class.)
+- Designed the navigation package (to mark the player's current coordinate and store current info at this position)
+- Create the monsters system
+  - How they create
+  - How can player react with them, the player's choice/data-change/result.
+All the related functions.
+- Designed autoTest.java
+- Designed the system to check whether the TalkNPC.json fits our game engine or not.
+(JsonTestNpcTalk.java)

 Bill yuan: